unicode-org/message-format-wg/exploration/text-vs-code.md

 be restricted to ASCII characters.
 This allows the message to be parsed visually by humans even when embedded in a syntax that requires escaping.

-Whitespace is forgiving, so we should be flexible with its use in the code area of message.
+We should be flexible with the use of whitespace in the code area of message.
 This avoids the need for translators or tools to be super pedantic about formatting.
 However, we want WYSIWYG behavior as much as possible in patterns, meaning that there is minimal visual difference